pactus-project/PIPs/PIPs/pip-8.md

 ### Address Type

-The address type is same as the type of address, setting 1 for validators and 2 for accounts.
+The address type is the same as the type of address, setting 1 for validators and 2 for accounts.
 The value 0 is reserved and is not used.

 Hardened derivation is used at this level.